hlongvu/Hackintosh/tips.md

 ### Windows

-On Windows, I only can find a way to mount EFI partition in your main hard drive which mean you can't mount EFI partition from your USB.
+On Windows, I only can find a way to mount EFI partition in your main hard drive which means you can't mount EFI partition from your USB.

 - Open Command Prompt or Windows PowerShell, type `mountvol X: /s`
-- Now it's mounted, but Windows Explorer not allow you to touch that EFI partition so you can use [Explorer++](https://explorerplusplus.com/) to edit it
+- Now it's mounted, but Windows Explorer does not allow you to touch that EFI partition so you can use [Explorer++](https://explorerplusplus.com/) to edit it

 ### Linux